First Reading: Amos 7:12-15

 World English Bible

-[7:12-13] In this short exchange, Amaziah objected about the prophecy of Amos.
+[7:12-13] In this short exchange, Amaziah objected to the prophecy of Amos.
 Amaziah was a priest at the king's sanctuary in Bethel, the capital of Israel (the so-called "Northern Kingdom").
 Surrounding any king were advisors (so-called "prophets").
 These "prophets" formed a permanent bureaucracy that guided the king in God's name.

 There were other "schools" of prophets that banded together for common worship, spiritual development, and communal living.
 Like schools in ancient times, these bands of prophets had leaders who taught disciples.